 Cost of Electric Cars

-The current Plug-in Car Grant (PiCG) scheme is set to run until March 2018.
-Buyers get:
+The Plug-in Car Grant (PiCG) scheme changed in October 2018.
+Subsidies for hybrid cars have been removed.
+Buyers now get:

-- £4500 off the purchase price for cars in ‘Category 1’ with a range of at least 70 miles.
+- £3500 off the purchase price for electric vehicles in ‘Category 1’ – which means they have CO2 emissions of less than 50g/km, plus a range of at least 70 miles.
+Here’s a list of the vehicles that qualify.

 Vehicle Excise Duty (VED)